 If necessary, we can consult with experts who know how to study or recreate an accident scene involving a truck to determine exactly what happened.
-We will explore every possible avenue in your truck accident claim.
+We will explore every possible avenue in your truck accident case.

 For a free legal consultation with a Truck Accident lawyer serving Shreveport, call 800-537-8185

 Proving Negligence Via a Shreveport Truck Accident Lawyer

 When you file a lawsuit against the individual who caused the truck accident, your legal team will attempt to prove negligence on their part.
 Negligence implies that someone could have prevented the crash.
-Regardless of who the negligent party is, we will attempt to show that the person’s action or inaction played a role in the crash which resulted in your injuries.
+Regardless of who the negligent party is, we will attempt to show that the person’s action or inaction played a role in the crash that resulted in your injuries.

 Identifying those Responsible for Your Injuries

 If your Shreveport truck accident lawyer can prove that others acted negligently, playing a role in the crash, they can be added to the lawsuit to help pay for your losses.
 Beyond the driver, other individuals who may be responsible for your accident include: